 The roll cast is an absolute necessity to learn.

-It is the easiest way to reposition the line for another type of cast.
 It is the easiest way to lift a sinking line, or weighted nymphs, up and onto the surface to cast.
 It is the easiest way to cast when there is no room for a backcast.

 Sometimes finding room to cast is not easy and wind can be a problem, so you need to add a few variations to your casting repertoire.